 She had volunteered as a Union nurse at Union Hotel Hospital in Georgetown.
 She called it the ‘hurly burly hotel.’
-It was cold, poorly ventilated and dirty, with no provisions for bathing.
+Alcott described it as cold, poorly ventilated and dirty, with no provisions for bathing.
 The staff tended 300 to 400 men in all stages of suffering, disease and death.

 Louisa May Alcott kept a journal on which she partly based her first successful book, Hospital Sketches, a fictionalized account of her time at the hospital.
-Two months after her arrival, she contracted typhoid pneumonia and was sent home.
+She first published them as articles on the abolitionist magazine Commonwealth, later as a book.
+Two months after her arrival, she contracted typhoid pneumonia and had to go home.

-During a typical day, she was up at 6 a.m. and dressed by gaslight.
-The first thing she did was to open the windows though the wounded soldiers grumbled and shivered.
+During a typical day, she rose at 6 a.m. and dressed by gaslight.
+She then opened the windows, though the wounded soldiers grumbled and shivered.
 “The air is bad enough to breed a pestilence;” she wrote, “and as no notice is taken of our frequent appeals for better ventilation, I must do what I can.”
-The air was full of odors from wounds, kitchens, washrooms and stables.
+Odors from wounds, kitchens, washrooms and stables filled the air.

 “Till noon I trot, trot, giving out rations, cutting up food for helpless “boys,” washing faces, teaching my attendants how beds are made or floors are swept, dressing wounds, taking Dr. F. P.’s orders (privately wishing all the time that he would be more gentle with my big babies), dusting tables, sewing bandages, keeping my tray tidy, rushing up and down after pillows, bed-linen, sponges, books, and directions, till it seems as if I would joyfully pay down all I possess for fifteen minutes’ rest.”